milvus-io/milvus-docs/site/en/faq/product_faq.md

 Milvus stores and processes each dimension of a vector in single-precision floating-point format (accurate to seven decimal places).
 Therefore, if the original format of each dimension is double-precision floating-point (accurate to sixteen decimal places), you will see a precision loss.

-#### Should I specify entity IDs when importing vectors or have Milvus generate them for me?
+#### Should I specify Entity IDs when importing vectors or have Milvus generate them for me?

 Either way is fine.
-But please note that entity IDs in the same collection must be either user-generated or Milvus-generated.
+But please note that Entity IDs in the same collection must be either user-generated or Milvus-generated.
 Can't be both.

 #### Can I insert vectors with existing IDs?

 Yes, you can.
 If you insert vectors with an existing ID, you would end up having duplicate IDs.

-#### Is there a length limit on the self-defined entity IDs?
+#### Is there a length limit on the self-defined Entity IDs?

 Entity IDs must be non-negative 64-bit integers.